djbrieck/brieckspro/content/posts/instant-pot-frozen-broccoli/index.md

 5. Put lid on and set valve to sealing

-6. Set instant pot on pressure cook high for 0 minutes
+6. Set instant pot on pressure-cook high for 0 minutes

-7. When beeps done do a quick release and remove the lid
+7. When beeps done do a quick release and remove the lid as soon as the pressure has dropped.

-8. Turn off and unplug and carefully remove the steamer baskest to prevent over cooking from residual heating.
+8. Turn off and unplug and carefully remove the steamer basket to prevent over cooking from residual heating.

-Inspired and preceeded by [wholesomyum](https://www.wholesomeyum.com/instant-pot-broccoli/) but improved and de-cluttered right here!
+Inspired and preceded by [wholesomyum](https://www.wholesomeyum.com/instant-pot-broccoli/) but improved and de-cluttered right here!